jam13c/k8s_istio/istio/readme.md

      - Deploy the istio parts `kubectl apply -f 04_echoweb-istio.yaml`
      - Now has gateway and virtual service which points to the echoweb service
      - browse to the app http://localhost:81
+     - list pods `kubectl get pods`

 5. Upgrade the app: `kubectl apply -f 05_echoweb-upgrade.yaml`
      - New deployment exists with pods `kubectl get pods`
      - Traffic still going to v1 due to destination rule
      - Deploy a new destination rule tocanary the release `kubectl apply -f 06_echoweb-canary.yaml`
      - traffic now 25%to new app http://localhost:81
+     - cleanup `cleanup-demo1.bat`

 6. Deploy bookinfo: `kubectl apply -f 07_bookinfo.yaml`
      - Deploys service & deployment for all components
-     - confirm services & pods all up and running `kubectl get svc` & `kubectl get pods`
+     - confirm services & pods all up and running `kubectl get svc,pods`
      - Deploy istio gateway & virtual service: `kubectl apply -f 08_bookinfo-gateway.yaml`
      - Create derfault destination rules for all services to use mTLS: `kubectl apply -f 09_destination-rule-all-mtls.yaml`
      - browse to the app http://localhost:81/productpage
      - refresh a few times, requests are directed evenly between versions
      - Deploy Virtual services for all v1: `kubectl apply -f 10_virtual-service-all-v1.yaml`
+     - refresh a few times - all going to v1

 7. Test v2 of reviews for a specific user: `kubectl apply -f 11_virtual-service-reviews-test-v2.yaml`
      - refresh page.
 Still v1